UIC Flames: History

 UIC athletics began with the College of Physicians and Surgeons (P&S) in the 1880s with their basketball and football teams whose team colors were red (blood) and iodoform (iodine).
 P&S eventually affiliated with and then became absorbed into the University of Illinois forming its College of Medicine.

 In 1946, the Chicago Illini represented the two-year University of Illinois undergraduate division located on Navy Pier.
 In 1965 the Chicago Illini moved to Harrison and Halsted to represent the University of Illinois at Chicago Circle campus.
-Upon this move the team became known as the Chicas, a shortening of Chicago; this was changed "Chikas" due to taunting from other teams knocking them ("chicas" means "girls" in Spanish).
+Upon this move the team became known as the Chicas, a shortening of Chicago; this was changed to "Chikas" due to taunting from other teams knocking them ("chicas" means "girls" in Spanish).
 This spelling was rationalized as being a reference to the Chickasaw tribe.
 It was dropped in the seventies.

 When the university joined the NCAA Division I in 1981, it had no nickname for its athletic teams and just used the phrase "Chicago Circle".
 The following year, the University of Illinois at Chicago Circle merged with the University of Illinois Medical Center and became known as the University of Illinois at Chicago, dropping "Circle" and later the preposition "at" from its name.
 The consolidated university adopted Flames as its athletic nickname by student votes at the two predecessor schools.

 UIC was a charter member of the Association of Mid-Continent Universities which was established on June 18, 1982 and changed its name to the Mid-Continent Conference seven years later in 1989.
 It was one of six universities along with Cleveland State, Northern Illinois, Wisconsin–Green Bay, Wisconsin–Milwaukee and Wright State that left the Mid-Continent in 1994 to join the Midwestern Collegiate Conference which rebranded as the Horizon League on June 4, 2001.

 UIC announced on January 26, 2022, that it would join the Missouri Valley Conference (MVC) as its 12th member institution effective July 1 that same year.
 The Horizon League initially banned UIC student-athletes from its conference tournaments for the remainder of the year, but reversed its decision eleven days later.
 The MVC does not sponsor men's swimming and diving or men's tennis, however, so the Flames also became affiliate members of the Mid-American Conference in men's swimming and diving as well as the Southland Conference in men's tennis, before moving that sport to the MAC the very next year as well.